Setting up Swarmia for your team

 To invite your team members, just copy the invitation link either from the front page of Swarmia or from the Contributors page and share it with your team.
 If they have access to your GitHub organization, the link lets them access the tool and create an account.

-If some team members already have accounts, but have not connected Slack, they can do so by navigating to Personal Settings and clicking on Integrate Slack.
+If some team members already have accounts, but have not connected Slack, they can do so by navigating to Manage notifications under your profile picture and clicking on Integrate Slack.

 Continuous improvement with Swarmia